- What is vitamin E?

 - Alpha- and gamma-tocopherols work together

 If you’re wondering if vitamin e can protect against prostate cancer, you’ve come to the right place.

 Vitamins and minerals are nutrients found in nature.
 As you probably know, the only way to obtain most vitamins is through the diet.
-Some of them can be synthesized in the body.
+The body can synthesize some of them.

-For example, vitamin K is produced by the gut microflora and vitamin D by sunlight exposure.
-But vitamin E does not have an alternative source.
+For example, the gut microflora produces vitamin K, and sunlight exposure produces vitamin D. But vitamin E does not have an alternative source.
 We should consume dietary sources or supplements.

 Vitamin E is a fat-soluble vitamin involved in the function of the immune system and cell signaling.
 This vitamin is also essential for gene expression and other activities in the cell.
 It inhibits enzymes that contribute to cell proliferation in cancer.
 It inhibits platelet aggregation and has a vital role in cardiovascular health, too.

 Some vitamins only act as cofactors, activating enzymes.
 Others have an innate ability to protect the body regardless of enzymes.